Working Holiday Visa

 - Letter explaining your reasons for applying for a Working Holiday visa;

-- Note from physician stating that you are in good health (Original note);
+- Doctor's note stating that you are in good health (Original note);

 - Minimum amount of $3,500 CAD ($4,500 CAD for a married couple) in a bank statement providing proof of that amount;